ParttimeWorks/linux_edr/docs/architecture/overview.md

 ## Data Flow

-1. The `TraceReader` continuously reads `execve` events from the kernel trace pipe.
+1. The `TraceReader` continuously reads raw event strings from the kernel trace pipe.
+2. The `TraceReader` attempts to parse known syscall event lines (e.g., execve, fork, connect) into corresponding Pydantic models (`ExecveEvent`, `ForkEvent`, etc.).
+Unparsed lines are yielded as raw strings.
-2. Events are passed to the `Aggregator`, which buffers them in a thread-safe manner.
+3. Parsed event models (or raw strings if parsing fails) are passed to the `Aggregator`, which buffers them.
-3. A background scheduler triggers the appropriate use case at the configured interval.
+4. A background scheduler triggers the report generation process at the configured interval.
-4. The use case retrieves a snapshot of events from the `Aggregator`.
+5. The reporting process retrieves a snapshot of buffered events (now structured models) from the `Aggregator`.
-5. The service creates a Level 1 `Cell` report from the event snapshot.
+6. A Level 1 `Cell` report is created from the event snapshot.
-6. The `Cell` is passed to the `ReportManager`.
+7. The `Cell` is passed to the `ReportManager`.
-7. The `ReportManager` saves the `Cell` and checks if enough Cells exist to create a Level 2 `Block`.
+8. The `ReportManager` saves the `Cell` and checks if enough Cells exist to create a Level 2 `Block`.
 This process continues up the hierarchy (Daily, Weekly, Monthly).
-8. The `Reporter` can optionally save the initial `Cell` report to a JSON file and send it to OpenAI for analysis.
+9. The `Reporter` can optionally save the initial `Cell` report to a JSON file and send it to OpenAI for analysis.
-9. Higher-level reports (Blocks, etc.) can also be configured for AI analysis via the `ReportManager` interacting with the `Reporter`.
+10. Higher-level reports (Blocks, etc.) can also be configured for AI analysis via the `ReportManager` interacting with the `Reporter`.

 ## Project Structure